aws-samples/amazon-bedrock-model-customization/README.md

 The SAM template deploys an AWS Step Functions workflow that creates custom model by fine tuning a foundation model.
 It then creates a provisioned throughput with that custom model.
 Next it evaluates the performance of the custom model with respect to the base model.
 Text summarization using Amazon Bedrock Cohere Command Light model is taken as an use case.
 However, the framework can be extended to fine tune other models.
 The SAM template contains the required resources with IAM permission to run the application.

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements